r-hub/blog/content/post/2019-11-26-pkgsearch.markdown

   - pkgsearch
 ---

-Version 3.0.1 of the `pkgsearch` package has been [released on CRAN](https://cran.r-project.org/package=pkgsearch)! :tada: `pkgsearch` munges CRAN metadata and lets you access it through several lenses: **search packages by keyword, popularity, recent activity, package name and more.**
+We have just released version 3.0.1 of the `pkgsearch` package [on CRAN](https://cran.r-project.org/package=pkgsearch)! :tada: `pkgsearch` munges CRAN metadata and lets you access it through several lenses: **search packages by keyword, popularity, recent activity, package name and more.**

 Get `pkgsearch`'s latest version from